yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-data-grid-application.markdown

 ## Retrieving the Stored Message

 Finally, we want to retrieve the object from the space.
-To do this, we use the {{Take}} method in {{ISpaceProxy}}, which takes a template argument and searches for a matching entry in the space.
+To do this, we use the `Take` method in `ISpaceProxy`, which takes a template argument and searches for a matching entry in the space.
 If a match is found, it is removed from the space, and returned to the caller, otherwise null is returned.

 A template is an object of the type we wish to query, where the null properties are ignored and the non-null properties are matched.
-For example, creating a {{Message}}, and setting the {{Text}} to "Goodbye" returns null, because the space does not contain such an object.
-We use a new {{Message}}, without setting the {{Text}} property, which matches all possible entries of type {{Message}} (of course, we know there's currently only one in the space).
+For example, creating a `Message`, and setting the `Text` to "Goodbye" returns null, because the space does not contain such an object.
+We use a new `Message`, without setting the `Text` property, which matches all possible entries of type `Message` (of course, we know there's currently only one in the space).

-Add the following code to the {{Main}} method, after the previous code:
+Add the following code to the `Main` method, after the previous code:
 {code:java}
 // Take a message from the space:
 Message incomingMessage = proxy.Take(new Message());